Skip to main content

 General Questions

-• AI code generation from natural language
+• AI code generation from natural language prompts

-• Live preview with hot reload
+• Live preview with hot module replacement

-• Container isolation for projects
+• Container isolation for every project

-• Support for multiple AI models
+• Support for 100+ AI models via LiteLLM

-Yes!
+Yes.
 Tesslate Studio is 100% open source under the Apache 2.0 license.
 You can:

 • Use it for free (personal or commercial)